korovod/kenotron/docs/3d_parallelism.md

 - Step 5: Sync tied parameters across their tied groups with all_reduce

-Q: What is the high-level flow of BRRR's training loop?
+Q: What is the high-level flow of Nanotron's training loop?
 (3 steps) (ignore schedulers, logging…)

 A:
 - Step 1: Do a training step - run forward/backward pass through the model pipeline.